56quarters/cadence/README.md

 advantage of a feature available in newer versions of Rust.

 ### Known to Work

+* Stable versions as far back as `1.36` are known to work with Cadence `0.21.0` (not yet released).
+Building with this version (and any versions older than `stable - 4`) is not supported and may break at any time.

 * Stable versions as far back as `1.34` are known to work with Cadence `0.20.0`.
 Building with this version (and any versions older than